WallStreetMojo

 Let’s say that Company Infinite Inc. has issued equity shares of 10,000 at $50 per share.
 The par value of each share is $1 per share.
 Find out the APIC.

-This is an easy to understand example that can illustrate how to approach additional paid-in capital on the balance sheet.
+This is an easy-to-understand example illustrating how to approach additional paid-in capital on the balance sheet.

 Additional Paid in Capital Example